 There are two main things to consider when determining the correct size & capacity of anchor winch for your boat.
 What diameter & what length of rope do you intend to have on your anchor winch?
 A diameter of 1/8” for every (9) feet of boat length and a minimum length of 3 times the depth of water you are anchoring in is suggested.
+Additionally, the length of your boat may have some influence on your drum anchor winch size, so be sure to consult with our chart in the link below:

 When mounting the anchor winch on the boat you must have a flat bow roller protruding 12" to 16" out over the bow of the boat, this will allow the line to wander back and forth which helps the line wind level on the drum.
 Place the anchor winch as far aft as you can approx..24” – 30” or more from the flat roller.
 The further the anchor winch is from the flat bow roller the better the line will wind on the drum.
 The unit can be mounted with the motor on the port or starboard side.
 The pulling power is the same in either direction.
 The EZ Anchor Puller Classic Series anchor winch comes wired for installation of the motor on the port side, you will need to change the green and white female 18 gauge wires on the back of the switch plate if mounting the motor to the starboard side.
 When bolting the anchor winch to the boat's deck, make sure the area on the deck where the anchor winch sits is FLAT.
 A straight edge should be laid port to starboard to check if the deck is flat.
 If the deck is not flat when you tighten the hold down bolts it will bow the anchor winch to misalign.
 The anchor winch will not work this way.
 We suggest that you use at least (3) 3/8" stainless steel bolts thru the rear of the puller baseplate and (3) 3/8" stainless steel bolts in the forward part of the base- plate.
 For more detailed information, please refer to the E-Z Anchor Puller anchor winch manual on page 4 for Installation.